 However, not so much in balmier weather when you want to be active and enjoy the cool breezes and warm sun.

-But this spring soup is light and refreshing all year long and especially perfect for those warmer weather days when you want to eat and feel satisfied, but keep it light enough to be active and not feel weighted down.
+But this Cauliflower and Pinto Bean Soup soup is light and refreshing all year long and especially perfect for those warmer weather days when you want to eat and feel satisfied, but keep it light enough to be active and not feel weighted down.

-The cauliflower, beans, and potatoes provide plenty of nutritious (and delicious) veggies that will keep you full even without feeling stuffed.
-The savory additions of onion, garlic, and herbs load this spring soup with flavor.
+- the cauliflower, beans, and potatoes provide plenty of nutritious (and delicious) veggies that will keep you full even without feeling stuffed;

 While many spring soups are chilled and/or made with a puree, this spring soup with cauliflower and beans is tomato and vegetable broth based.